 Magnify: In Godzilla vs. Mechagodzilla (1974), Godzilla even turned himself into a giant electromagnet and attracted Mecha-Godzilla to his body, after which Godzilla was able to eventually tear Mecha-Godzilla's head off.

 Spiral Ray: When charged with extra radiation, Godzilla's ray will become red and, occasionally, have a spiral around it; this spiral ray is much more powerful than the normal ray.
 In Godzilla vs. Mecha-Godzilla II (1993), Godzilla absorbed Rodan's life energy and gains this ability.
-According to the Official handbook, his red spiral ray is twice more powerful compared to a normal ray.
+According to the Official handbook, his red spiral ray is twice more powerful compare to a normal ray.
 In Godzilla: Final Wars (2004), Godzilla shoots another version of spiral ray without changing color, this move requires several seconds to concentrate massive energies to his mouth, but is so powerful that even hits a meteoroid in space.

 Regeneration: Godzilla's regenerative abilities are only matched by that of the alien monster Orga, who was unable to regenerate after Godzilla used his nuclear pulse in Orga's mouth.
 Godzilla is immune to most of all conventional weaponry due to his thick and durable hide, though M.A.S.E.R. weapons consistently are able to hurt him.